DnOberon/personal_blog/content/post/cosmos_db.md

   .gist-data {max-height: 500px}
 </style>

-Note that I’m writing this article after only two weeks of working with Gremlin and CosmosDB.
+I’m writing this article after only two weeks of working with Gremlin and CosmosDB.
 What I’m writing about could be dead wrong.
 I honestly hope so, because my job would be much easier if I’m missing something and what little goodwill I had towards Azure before this experience might be restored.

 This article assumes that you have an intermediate knowledge of TypeScript and a basic knowledge of Gremlin and CosmosDB.
 I won’t be stopping to explain the benefits of TypeScript or what Gremlin is and how it works, but I have included links to resources that do.
 If you’re feeling rusty, feel free to brush up using the following articles.